 After leaving Mildred’s home, I thought about my selfishness.
 This woman was just hoping for a cheap kitchen tool, even though a more expensive one could have relieved her pain.
 And I had harshly judged her.

-I learned a good lesson from Mildred and I realized that each time I follow God’s lead, I receive far more than I give.
+I learned a good lesson from Mildred and I realized that each time I work with Angel Tree, I receive far more than I give.